 Highly organic products sometimes need premium packaging, including airless pumps.
 This stuff prevents the plant material from oxidizing, to avoid spoiling it.

-Useful tip: look for airless pumps when searching any organic products.
+Useful tip: look for airless pumps when searching for any organic products.